/ BMS

 Quick answer

-Annual Maintenance Contracts on integrated automation, ELV and BMS systems should price at 6-10% of original installed value per year.
-The four cost drivers are preventive visits (~1.5-2.5% of installed value), response SLA capacity (~1.0-1.5%), parts pool and obsolescence reserve (~1.5-2.5%), and configuration discipline plus lifecycle planning (~1.0-1.5%).
-AMCs below 4% are almost always missing at least one of these — most commonly the parts pool — and the cost surfaces six months later as out-of-warranty downtime.
-The right question for a building owner is not 'is this AMC cheap?' but 'what specifically does this AMC include?'
+A serious Annual Maintenance Contract on integrated automation, ELV and BMS systems has four pillars: preventive visits, documented response-target capacity, a parts pool with an obsolescence reserve, and configuration discipline plus lifecycle planning.
+A thin AMC is almost always missing at least one of these — most commonly the parts pool — and the gap surfaces six months later as out-of-warranty downtime.
+The right question for a building owner is not 'is this AMC cheap?' but 'what specifically does this AMC include?'.
+AMC scope is matched to your systems and support expectations, and priced in writing after review.

-AMC pricing is the most opaque line in a premium integration scope.
-The contract sits at the bottom of the BOQ, often added late in the negotiation, and its price is rarely audited line-by-line — the buyer either accepts the integrator's standard percentage or pushes for a discount without examining what the percentage actually buys.
-Six months later, when a controller fails outside the response SLA or a spare is not on hand, the conversation reopens at a much worse moment.
+The AMC is the most opaque line in a premium integration scope.
+The contract sits at the bottom of the BOQ, often added late in the negotiation, and is rarely audited line-by-line — the buyer either accepts the integrator's standard programme or pushes for a discount without examining what the programme actually contains.
+Six months later, when a controller fails outside the documented response target or a spare is not on hand, the conversation reopens at a much worse moment.

 Quarterly to semi-annual preventive visits, with a written checklist, calibration checks, firmware audit, configuration backup, and a deliverable visit report.
-The labour cost is straightforward — engineering days, travel, on-site documentation.
+The effort is straightforward — engineering days, travel, on-site documentation.
 For a 2,800-sq-ft villa with Rako, multi-room audio, CCTV and access control, this is two engineers for one day quarterly — 8 engineering-days per year.
-At ~₹6,000 fully-loaded engineer day-rate, this line alone is ₹48,000 — roughly 1.5% of a ₹32 L installed value.
 Larger systems with more disciplines and more sites scale up; smaller systems with fewer visits scale down.
+The AMC scope is matched to your systems and support expectations, and priced in writing after review.

-An SLA that promises 24-hour response on standard tickets and 4-hour response on critical tickets is not free — it requires the integrator to hold engineering capacity in reserve, ready to dispatch.
-The cost is the engineering bench's idle hours, allocated across the AMC portfolio.
-For our standard Silver tier (24h standard, 8h critical, on-call extended hours), this allocates roughly 0.8-1.2 engineering-days per AMC per year of standby capacity.
-At our day-rate that is another ₹40-65k per ₹32 L installed value — roughly 1.0-1.5%.
+A documented response target is not free — it requires the integrator to hold engineering capacity in reserve, ready to dispatch.
+What it consumes is the engineering bench's idle hours, allocated across the AMC portfolio.
+For our standard Silver tier, this allocates roughly 0.8-1.2 engineering-days per AMC per year of standby capacity — a real, if modest, addition to the programme that a credible AMC accounts for.

-This is the line most commonly excluded by cheap AMC offers.
+This is the pillar most commonly excluded by thin AMC offers.
 A serious parts pool holds active spares against every controller, every PSU, every panel and every camera class deployed at the AMC customer's site — typically 5-8% of installed device count as ready inventory at our Lachit Nagar office.
-The pool also carries an obsolescence reserve: a sinking fund against the inevitable replacement of devices whose original manufacturer has discontinued support.
-On a 7-year average system life, the obsolescence reserve runs at ~1.5-2.5% of installed value per year.
+The pool also carries an obsolescence reserve: a planned provision against the inevitable replacement of devices whose original manufacturer has discontinued support, mapped across a roughly 7-year average system life.
 AMCs that exclude the parts pool send the engineer on site with no spare; the site visit becomes a diagnosis, and the actual fix waits 2-4 weeks for parts to ship.

 The configuration baseline (every controller's programme, every device's firmware version, every patch panel's port assignment) needs to be retained offline, version-controlled and accessible to the engineer dispatched on a ticket.
 The discipline costs labour — configuration backups after every change, documented version control, retention against device replacement.
 The lifecycle planning layer maps each device's end-of-support against the building's refresh cycle and flags the year-three pre-emptive replacements before they fail.
 This is the line that separates a serious AMC from a reactive maintenance contract.

 Three patterns recur.
-First, the parts pool is excluded entirely — any replacement device is billed separately at list price plus markup, with shipping time and customs delays as additional risk.
-Second, the SLA is published but not capacity-backed — the integrator promises 24-hour response but holds no idle engineering, so the response actually happens 'next available' which on a busy month is 4-7 days.
+First, the parts pool is excluded entirely — any replacement device is billed separately later, with shipping time and customs delays as additional risk.
+Second, the response target is published but not capacity-backed — the integrator promises a fast callback but holds no idle engineering, so the response actually happens 'next available' which on a busy month is 4-7 days.
 Third, the configuration baseline is not retained — every change is logged on the engineer's machine, and any device replacement is a re-programme rather than a restore.

 Each of these surfaces as a real cost six months later, but it surfaces as an emergency call rather than as a contract dispute — and the building's operations team eats the cost out of a different budget line.